ucdavis/jekyll-starter/_posts/2015-11-23-news-article.markdown

 ---
-layout: news
+layout: post
-title:  "Carter unfit for play"
+title:  "College Celebration"
-description: "Dan Carter (Racing Metro) is unfit for this weekends match"
+description: "Join UC Davis in their 5th Annual College Celebration"
 author: "Frederick Ferguson"
-date:   2015-12-07 12:25:17
+date:   2015-11-23 12:25:17
-tags: "Rugby"
+tags:  "Apple"
 category: "news"
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.